 - 10. U.S. GOVERNMENT RIGHTS: The Software and the documentation which accompanies the Software are "Commercial Items," as that term is defined at 48 C.F.R. §2.101, consisting of "Commercial Computer Software" and "Commercial Computer Software Documentation," as such terms are used in 48 C.F.R. §12.212 or 48 C.F.R. §227.7202, as applicable.
-Consistent with 48 C.F.R. §12.212 or 48 C.F.R. §8227.7202-1 through 227.7202-4, as applicable, the Commercial Computer Software and Computer Software Documentation are being licensed to U.S. Government as end users (a) only as Commercial Items and (b) with only those rights as are granted to all other end users pursuant to the terms and conditions herein.
+Consistent with 48 C.F.R. §12.212 or 48 C.F.R. §§227.7202-1 through 227.7202-4, as applicable, the Commercial Computer Software and Communication are being licensed to U.S. Government as end users (a) only as Commercial Items and (b) with only those rights as are granted to all other end users pursuant to the terms and conditions herein.
 Harmonic, 4300 North First Street, San Jose, CA 95134, U.S.A. - 11.
 GENERAL: You shall not assign, delegate or sublicense your rights or obligations under this Agreement, by operation of law or otherwise, without our prior written consent, and any attempt without such consent shall be void.
 Subject to the preceding sentence, this Agreement binds and benefits permitted successors and assigns.
 This Agreement is governed by California law, without regard to its conflicts of law principles.
 The U.N.
 Convention on Contracts for the International Sale of Goods is disclaimed.
 If any claim arises out of this Agreement, the parties hereby submit to the exclusive jurisdiction and venue of the federal and state courts located in Santa Clara County, California.
 In addition to any other rights or remedies, we shall be entitled to injunctive and other equitable relief, without posting bond or other security, to prevent any material breach of this Agreement.
 We may change the terms, conditions and pricing relating to the future licensing of our Systems and other intellectual property rights, including this Agreement, from time to time.
 No waiver will be implied from conduct or failure to enforce rights nor effective unless in a writing signed on behalf of the party against whom the waiver is asserted.
-If any part of this Agreement is found unenforceable, the remaining parts will be enforced to the maximum extent permitted.
-There are no third-party beneficiaries to this Agreement.
+If any part of this Agreement.
 We are not bound by additional and/or conflicting provisions in any order, acceptance, or other correspondence unless we expressly agree in writing.
 This Agreement is the complete and exclusive statement of agreement between the parties as to its subject matter and supersedes all proposals or prior agreements, verbal or written, advertising, representations or communications concerning the System.
 Every reasonable attempt has been made to comply with all licensing requirements for all components used in the system.
-Any oversight is unintentional and will be remedied if brought to the attention of Harmonic at supp
+Any oversight is unintentional and will be remedied if brought to the attention of Harmonic at support@harmonicinc.com.